nba-draft-first-pick-odds

 Current Favorites

 Darryn Peterson: Leg injuries and trouble with cramping have limited the number of minutes the Kansas star has been able to play so far this season.
 Even with that, though, Peterson has proven to be one of the most dynamic scorers in the country.
-In 10 games, the freshman is averaging 21.6 points on 49.3% shooting from the field and 42% from three-point range.
-There isn't a shot on the floor that Peterson can't make, and he's also been able to average 4.6 rebounds and 1.0 steals per game.
+In 15 games, the freshman is averaging 20 points on 48.5% shooting from the field and 43.1% from three-point range.
+There isn't a shot on the floor that Peterson can't make, and he's also been able to average 3.7 rebounds and 1.2 steals per game.
+The talent that Peterson has is undeniable, but the questions about his commitment to the game have started to distract from his on-court performance, and has narrowed the gap on the odds board between him and Dybantsa.

-AJ Dybantsa: Health has not been a problem for Dybantsa this season, which has shortened the odds gap between him and Peterson for the #1 pick.
-Through 18 games, Dybantsa is fifth in the country with 22.5 points per game, while bringing down 6.8 rebounds per game as well.
-College basketball fans and NBA scouts have seen the BYU standout take over multiple games, scoring 25 in a two-point loss to UConn, 28 in an impressive win over Clemson, and 25 in a conference win over TCU.
+AJ Dybantsa: Health has not been a problem for Dybantsa this season, and with his unique scoring skills, he's narrowing the gap between him and Peterson.
+Through 26 games, Dybantsa is first in the country with 24.8 points per game, while bringing down 6.6 rebounds per game as well.
+College basketball fans and NBA scouts have seen the BYU standout take over multiple games, scoring 25 in a two-point loss to UConn, 43 in a win over Utah, and 35 against Arizona.

 Cameron Boozer: Last season, Duke had the #1 pick in Cooper Flagg, who did everything for them, and this season, Boozer has assumed that role.
-The freshman is not only 4th in the country with 23.2 PPG, but he's 17th with 9.9 rebounds per game.
-In 18 total games, Boozer has recorded nine double-doubles, and his impact goes beyond scoring and rebounding.
-On top of his offensive statistics, Boozer is averaging 1.8 steals per game, helping Duke rank 6th in adjusted defensive efficiency rating, per KenPom.
+The freshman is not only 4th in the country with 22.8 PPG, but he's 14th with 10.0 rebounds per game.
+In 26 total games, Boozer has recorded 14 double-doubles, and his impact goes beyond scoring and rebounding.
+On top of his offensive statistics, Boozer is averaging 1.7 steals per game, helping Duke rank 2nd in adjusted defensive efficiency rating, per KenPom.

 2025 NBA First Draft Pick Odds Comparison - Closing Odds